 What’s Yours is Yours, What’s Mine is Mine

 I’ve been thinking about how memory lives in my body.
-The connection between my bouts of anxiety or torpor and my past, or why I have a deep seeded belief I will become sick one day with something dreadful.
+The connection between my bouts of anxiety or torpor and my past, or why I have a deep-seated fear that I will become sick one day with something dreadful.

 Intellectually, I have an inkling.
 I grew up with a great deal of fear.
 My father’s angry outbursts left us all angry and on edge.
 And his heart disease was profound and devastating—five heart attacks, triple bypass surgery and an early heart transplant, with its anti-rejection drugs which transformed this 6’1” slim man into a 5’6” Humpty Dumpty.
 He died at 56, so ill it was a blessing, but too young for me to meet whom he might have become.